 Uncertainties can be explored, and quantified to some extent, through the combined use of observations and reanalyses, process understanding, a hierarchy of climate models, and ensemble simulations.
-Ensembles of model simulations represent a fundamental resource for studying the range of plausible climate responses to a given forcing (Meehl et al.,

-2007b; Randall et al., 2007).
-Such ensembles can be generated either by (i) collecting results from a range of models from different modelling centres (multi-model ensembles), to include the impact of structural model differences, (ii) by generating simulations with different initial conditions (intra-model ensembles) to characterize the uncertainties due to internal climate variability, or (iii) varying multiple internal model parameters within plausible ranges (perturbed and stochastic physics ensembles), with both (ii) and (iii) aiming to produce a more systematic estimate of single model uncertainty (Knutti et al., 2010b).
+Ensembles of model simulations represent a fundamental resource for studying the range of plausible climate responses to a given forcing (Meehl et al., 2007b; Randall et al., 2007).
+Such ensembles can be generated either by (i) collecting results from a range of models from different modelling centers (multi-model ensembles), to include the impact of structural model differences; (ii) by generating simulations with different initial conditions (intra-model ensembles) to characterize the uncertainties due to internal climate variability; or (iii) varying multiple internal model parameters within plausible ranges (perturbed and stochastic physics ensembles), with both (ii) and (iii) aiming to produce a more systematic estimate of single model uncertainty (Knutti et al., 2010b).

 Many of the global models utilized for the AR4 were integrated as ensembles, permitting more robust statistical analysis than is possible if a model is only integrated to produce a single projection.
-Thus the available CMIP3 MME (Coupled Model Intercomparison Project 3 Multi-Model Ensemble) GCM simulations reflect both inter- and intramodel variability.
+Thus the available CMIP3 Multi-Model Ensemble (MME) GCM simulations reflect both interand intra-model variability.
 In advance of AR4, coordinated climate change experiments were undertaken which provided information from 23 models from around the world (Meehl et al., 2007a).
-The CMIP3 simulations were made available at the Program for Climate Model Diagnosis and Intercomparison (PCMDI, http://wwwpcmdi.llnl.gov/ipcc/about\ipcc.php).
+The CMIP3 simulations were made available at the Program for Climate Model Diagnosis and Intercomparison (www-pcmdi.llnl.gov/ipcc/about_ipcc.php).
 However, the higher temporal resolution (i.e., daily) data necessary to analyze most extreme events were quite incomplete in the archive, with only four models providing daily averaged output with ensemble sizes greater than three realizations and many models not included at all.
-GCMs are expensive to run, and thus a compromise is needed between the number of models, number of simulations and the complexity of the models (Knutti, 2010).
+GCMs are expensive to run, thus a compromise is needed between the number of models, number of simulations, and the complexity of the models (Knutti, 2010).

 Besides the uncertainty due to randomness itself, which is the canonical statistical definition, it is important to distinguish between the uncertainty due to insufficient agreement in the model projections, the uncertainty due to insufficient evidence (insufficient observational data to constrain the model projections or insufficient number of simulations from different models or insufficient understanding of the physical processes), and the uncertainty induced by insufficient literature, which refers to the lack of published analyses of projections.
 For instance, models may agree on a projected change, but if this change is controlled by processes that are not well understood and validated in the present climate, then there is an inherent uncertainty in the projections, no matter how good the model agreement may be.
-Similarly, available model projections may agree in a given change, but the number of available simulations may not be available from all modelling groups).
+Similarly, available model projections may agree in a given change, but the number of available simulations may restrain the reliability of the inferred agreement (e.g., because the analyses need to be based on daily data that may not be available from all modelling groups).
 All these issues have been taken into account in assessing the confidence and likelihood of projected changes in extremes for this report (see Section 3.1.5).